CDD refresh for existing accountancy clients: What should be checked?

 Lower-risk clients often require a short, sensible review using the information already available to the firm.
 In contrast, higher-risk, complex, or unusual clients may need more detailed checks.

 Practical takeaway: Old client profiles become risky when the facts have moved on.
-This is why ongoing monitoring for accountancy firms matters throughout the client relationship.
+This is why ongoing monitoring should be implemented throughout the client relationship.

 Source of funds or source of wealth